 Why "Screen-Level" AI Agents Are a Game Changer

-If the industry has known about these problems for years, why haven’t we fixed it?
+If the industry has known about these problems for years, why haven't we fixed it?
 We have tried – through software.
 Traditional automation efforts like RPA (Robotic Process Automation) attempted to script repetitive tasks.
 But older RPA technology was brittle and required a lot of maintenance.
 Essentially, an RPA bot is like a recipe: it clicks here, types there, exactly as programmed.
 If anything unexpected happens (say, a website layout changes or a pop-up appears), the bot gets confused and often stops.
-As one VC firm noted, last-generation RPA could “mimic the exact keystrokes and clicks” of a user and provided value for very rigid processes, but it “stumbled if the process was not clearly defined or when it underwent changes,” and implementations required expensive consultants.
+As one VC firm noted, last-generation RPA could "mimic the exact keystrokes and clicks" of a user and provided value for very rigid processes, but it "stumbled if the process was not clearly defined or when it underwent changes," and implementations required expensive consultants.
+This meant only the largest companies could afford to automate via RPA, and even then the automation was limited in scope.
+Meanwhile, many freight tech vendors pushed EDI and API integrations as the "proper" long-term solution.
+In practice, however, a huge swath of operations work lacks APIs or direct system integrations, meaning tons of work is still done via "phone calls, spreadsheets, fax lines, and paper forms," even in 2024.
+The promise of a fully digital supply chain remained out of reach.

 Enter the new paradigm: Agentic AI.
 What's different about this approach?
 Instead of waiting for every system in the chain to speak the same language, we teach AI agents to operate on the same interfaces that humans use.
 In simple terms, an AI agent can look at a website or application screen, understand what it sees, and interact with it just like a person would – clicking buttons, typing in fields, downloading reports, etc. This means the AI doesn't require an official API or deep integration to perform a task.
 If a human can do it through a browser or software UI, an AI agent can be trained to do the same.
 This is a profound shift.
 It bridges the integration gaps by leveraging the existing user interfaces as the integration surface.
 For example, instead of building a custom EDI feed from a small trucking carrier (who might not even have the IT resources for it), an AI worker could simply log in to the carrier's portal, retrieve PODs (Proof of Delivery documents) or update statuses, and input the data into your system automatically.